mveco/RDFGraphGen/README.md

 the properties with a sh:minCount constraint can sometimes have a smaller value than the deined minimum count.
 This is because sometimes the rdf generator generates the seme value multiple times.

+-When property1 is sh:lessThan property2, added a functionality that checks it the value for property1 is smaller than all of the values for property 2

+TODO: sh:languageIn

+For the LogicalConstraintComponents are generated, the graph in changed every time using a copy For sh:and, all of the options in the list are added to the dictionary Fot sh:or one or more of the options in the list are added to the dictionary For sh:xone, only one of the options is added.